sanjeed5/sablier-evm-token-list/README.md

 > [!IMPORTANT]
 >
 > Filing an issue does not guarantee addition to the token list.
 We do not review token addition requests in any
-> particular order, and we do not guarantee that your request will be accepted.
+> particular order, and we do not guarantee that your request will be accepted.w

 ## Hosting